By Sowmya Ramanathan

 Back as far as the 1990s, a large beverage firm was using standard methods to hire division presidents.
 50% left within two years, mostly because of poor performance.
 When the company started hiring based on emotional competencies such as initiative, self-confidence, and leadership, only 6% left in two years.

 The executives selected based on EQ were far more likely to perform in the top third: 87% were in the top third.
 Division leaders with these competencies outperformed their targets by 15 to 20%.
-Those who lacked emotional competencies under-performed those that did by almost 20%.
-(McClelland, 1999)
+Those who lacked emotional competencies under-performed those with these competencies by almost 20%.
+(McClelland, 1999).

 Many companies and organizations have now prioritized social and emotional skills – high EQ – in their hiring practices.
-Others have brought the learning directly to current employees, with SEL experts training staffers.
+Others have brought the learning directly to current employees, with social-emotional learning experts training staffers.

 Contact us to get a bumper sticker!

-Following are some other examples of companies that have embraced and benefited from social and emotional learning
+Following are some other examples of companies that have embraced and benefited from social and emotional learning.
+Click here for information about why and how your company can join us in our school campaign.

 The US Air Force used the EQ-I (Emotional Quotient Inventory, Multi-Health Systems, Toronto) to select recruiters and found that the most successful recruiters scored significantly higher in the emotional competencies of assertiveness, empathy, happiness and emotional self-awareness.